jhucsf/spring2022/assign/assign02.md

 language functions of `hex_to_printable` and `hex_format_byte_as_hex`
 must be working with unit tests written.

+To summarize this milestone, the `c_hexdump` program should be 100% functional, and `c_hextests` should pass all of the implemented unit tests.
+(You will need to write your own unit tests so that each of the functions declared in `hexfuncs.h` is thoroughly tested.)

 ## Milestone 2 requirements

 The rest of the Assembly language functions must be written with thorough unit tests.
 Uploads for this submission should include the C implementation and unit tests submitted for part 1 as well.

+For this milestone, the `asm_hexdump` program should be 100% functional, and `asm_hextests` should pass all of the implemented unit tests.
+(You should not need to add any additional unit tests, although you may if you wish.)

 ## Late Days